Answering the Nudges of God with St. Rose Venerini and St. Ann Elizabeth Seton - Seton Shrine

 Like St. Rose in Italy 200 years before, Elizabeth saw many young women and girls around her who suffered from poverty and a lack of education, and those two things seemed to go hand in hand: ignorance and hardship.

 Like St. Rose before her, Elizabeth did not yet know all that God was calling her to, but she did say “yes.”
-She said yes to the founding of a school, the first free Catholic school in America, and the founding of a religious order.
+She said yes to the founding of a school, the first free Catholic school for girls in America, and the founding of a religious congregation.

 St. Rose Venerini and St. Elizabeth Ann Seton lived on different continents and centuries apart.
 But I like to think these two great saints are fast friends in heaven now.
 Perhaps they’re sharing a cup of tea and clicking their cups in a toast to the importance of education, the strength of young women, and the life-changing, world-changing power of being open to the unexpected and answering God’s nudges, one little “yes” at a time.